mathspp/mathspp/pages/02.blog/how-to-create-a-python-package-in-2022/item.md

 However, be mindful that this article is my account of my findings as I try to figure out how to set everything up myself.
 If you notice I am doing something wrong, _do_ let me know!

 !
-Again, this article contains **more than what is needed** to create and publish a Python package.
+This article contains **more than what is needed** to create and publish a Python package.
 !
-If you want the bare minimums (and depending on what you define as “the bare minimums”), ! it should be enough to read up until the section “[Write tests](#write-tests)”.
+If you want the bare minimums (which also depends on what you define as “the bare minimums”), ! it should be enough to read up until the section “[Write tests](#write-tests)”.